arfost/dwarfy-caster/README.md

 I discovered the principe of raycasting thanks to this video https://www.youtube.com/watch?v=HEb2akswCcw then implemented it with help from lodev tutorials [[lodev](https://lodev.org/cgtutor/raycasting.html)] and reading various raycasting projects on github.

-I tried to add multi level rendering but it's not really ready now and it's deactivated on master to save FPS.
-I will continue to look into it.

-The raycasting part is really standard and it return the list of hits to the renderer which will draw them in a simple JS canvas.
+I added a layer to render multilevel maps, it's not the most elegant things but seems to work mostly ok for now, beside that the raycasting part is really standard and it return the list of hits to the renderer which will draw them in a simple JS canvas.

 ### DF connection and read
 This part is done thanks to the formidable DFhack [[DFhack](https://docs.dfhack.org/en/stable/)] and this project [[dfhack-remote](https://github.com/alexchandel/dfhack-remote)]

 ## Futur plan
-I will try to improve multi level render to allow real representation of exteriors and big constructions, and after that find more assets to support all buildings and tiles.

-When it's done I will start to think of the real futur of the entier project.
+It seems that i'm beginning to hit the max of what i'm able to get from JS in term of FPS.
+This project was intended as proof of concept and I will now look into more performant langage to reimplement it.

 ## Contributions and such